siberianfox/tinygwiki/Connecting-TinyG.md

 If you are on this page you have already selected your motors and power supply and are ready to hook them up.

 Connecting TinyG Steps
-* Connecting power
+* Connect power
-* Connecting USB
+* Connect USB
-* Testing Connection
+* Test Connection
-* Wiring your motors
+* Wire your motors
-* Setting motor current
+* Set motor current
 * Test drive

 ## Connect Power